dashersw/cote/README.md

 + a payment microservice that deals with money transactions that occur as a result of purchases
 + Docker compose configuration for running the system locally
-+ Docker cloud configuration for running the system in Docker Cloud

 cote plays very well with Docker, taking advantage of its network overlay features.
 The case study implements a scalable microservices application